chengkuangan/rhdh-jenkins-showcase/README.md

 **Adding Custom Configuration File**

-To quickly setup the demo, we going to enable guest access RHDH.
+To quickly setup the demo, we are going to enable guest access RHDH.

 1. Generate a base64 encoded string as a value.
 Use a unique value for each Red Hat Developer Hub instance.
 For example, you can use the following command to generate a key from your terminal: